Generating Proofs

 receipt_inner_bytes_array

-file). - The serialized outputs (
+string). - The serialized outputs (

 receipt_journal_bytes_array